Authority control

 Day 4-7: Run automated reconciliation

-Day 8-14: Authority editors review flagged items
+Day 8-14: Graph editors review flagged items

 Day 15-20: Community proposal period for new links